-An analysis sequence in the 3S-UVNO3 analyzer would typically have the following structure.

-After rinsing the cell, a constant amount of sample is grabbed.
-After mixing the sample to omogenize it, the analyzer turn on the lamp to do the measurement.
+An analysis sequence in the 3S-UV254 analyzer would typically have the following structure.
+After rinsing the colorimetric reaction cell, a constant amount of sample is grabbed.
+After mixing the sample to omogenize it the analyzer turn on the lamp to do the measurement.